aseba-community/qt-ar-demo/README.md

 ```

 When you clone this repository with a modern git, the submodules will be fetched.
-If you want to update them, we provide the script `submodule-update.sh`.

 ## Linux and Android Compilation